Why should I grow up?

 Release date: Oct 18, 2017

 So far, each issue has been different.
-The way the story is told and how Atriox is described from a different perspective.
-It made the story unique.
+The way the story is told and how Atriox is described from a different perspective made it unique.
 Finally, in issue #3 we get to see Atriox and his Brutes on their own adventure pursuing their own goal.

 The art is getting better as well.
 All 3 are by different artists and I like the third one better.
 Atriox can be distinguished from the other characters easily.